 For entertainment expenses incurred while not in travel status, the claimant’s department requests reimbursement for the employee as follows:

 - Claim Approval

-The State of Washington Invoice Voucher or Travel Expense Voucher is approved for payment by a vice president, chancellor, dean, or designee who is responsible for the account and supervises the claimant.
+The State of Washington Invoice Voucher or Travel Expense Voucher is approved for payment by a vice president, chancellor, dean, or designee who is responsible for the account.

 - Reimbursement Payment

 The Controller’s Office distributes the reimbursement payment to the claimant by one of the following methods: